SJ-14-SJ/PowerPlantEfficiencyAnalysis/README.md

 # Power Plant Efficiency Analysis 🔥⚡

-This project analyzes and visualizes the efficiency of boiler and turbine systems in a power plant in order to increase the overall efficiency of the powerplant using Python.
+This project analyzes and visualizes the efficiency of boiler and turbine systems in a power plant in order to increase the overall efficiency using Python.
+It also predicts the future functionings of the powerplant using linear regression model.

 ## 📂 Project Contents
 - **Boiler & Turbine Data Analysis**